Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Results Part I: Destructive rates without stars from disrupted binaries

 The effect on the EMRI rate, on the other hand, is dramatic.
 Collisions essentially deplete the inner part of the cusp, and since stars can collide prior to any orbital evolution, EMRIs are suppressed almost completely.
 The EMRI rate drops to few times $10^{-9}\invyr$, $10\%$ or less of the estimated rate without collisions.

-Note that the steady state value of $\mathcal{R}_{DC}$ is essentially insensitive to the value of $f_R$ (as long as it is nonzero).
+Note that the steady-state value of $\mathcal{R}_{DC}$ is essentially insensitive to the value of $f_R$ (as long as it is nonzero).
 Collisions dominate destruction in the inner cusp, and so simply balance the rate at which stars are supplied to the region $R\leq R_{col}$, which is a general property of the cluster.
 Correspondingly, the density profile in the inner cusp adjusts so that integrating over $(n(r)f_R)^2$ at every distance $r$ from the SMBH yields the appropriate collision rate.
-Setting $f_R=2$ mostly reduces the steady-state densities by about a factor of 2 compared to the $f_R=1$.
-The enhanced depletion of $n(r)$ for $f_R=2$ does have a non-negligible effect on the EMRI rate, since it is proportional to the number of stars in the inner region of the cusp.
-But this is of secondary importance, given that the $\mathcal{R}_{EMRI}$ is very small to begin with.
+Setting $f_R=2$ mostly reduces the steady-state densities by about a factor of 2 compared to the $f_R=1$ case.
+The enhanced depletion of $n(r)$ for $f_R=2$ does have a nonnegligible effect on the EMRI rate, since it is proportional to the number of stars in the inner region of the cusp.
+But this is of secondary importance, given that $\mathcal{R}_{EMRI}$ is very small.

-In order to asses the steady state distribution of collisions, the fraction is averaged only over the later half (time wise) of the simulation.
 Figure \ref{fig:Colgrid_nobin} shows the fraction of collisions that occurred in the different volumetric bins.
+In order to asses the steady state distribution of collisions, these fractions are averaged only over the later half (time wise) of the simulation.

-Quantitatively, we find that about $99\%$ of collisions occur at distances $\gtrsim 10^{16}\;$cm from the SMBH.
+Quantitatively, we find that about $99\%$ of collisions occur at distances $\gtrsim 3\;$mpc from the SMBH.
 This is, of course, consistent with the total DC rate found above, recalling that most stars that are supplied into the $r\leq R_{col}$ region of the cusp evolve first into an $r\lesssim R_{col}$ orbit.
-The total energies per collision at $R_{col}$ is by construction of order $10^{49}\;$ ergs.
+The total energy per collision at $R_{col}$ is by construction of order $10^{49}\;$ erg.
 The implications on the potential observability of such collisions are dire: the thermal energy in the collisions will be small and the optical flare will be very dim.
-Some of the ejected gas may eventually accrete onto the SMBH, but given the large initial distance, the accretion rate will be low, leading to a prolonged, low luminosity event, if at all.
+Some of the ejected gas may eventually accrete onto the SMBH, but given the large initial distance, the accretion rate will be low, leading to a prolonged, low-luminosity event, if at all.
 This last result changes dramatically when stars from disrupted binaries are included in the simulations, as we demonstrate below.

-\section{Results part II: destructive rates including stars from disrupted binaries}
+\section{Results Part II: destructive rates including stars from disrupted binaries}